 - Data analytics and balancing techniques in battery management systems

-- Thermal runaway characterization of Li-ion battery
+- Thermal runaway characterization of Li-ion batteries

 - Quality assurance for Li-ion batteries